 Cornfeld was endlessly patient in overcoming the hesitations, errors, and reluctances of his recruits.
 Each salesman began his career by walking into Cornfeld's office and trying to sell to Cornfeld.
 After each such exercise, they would sit down together and go through the flaws in the new salesman's "presentation."
 There were lengthy group sessions in which Bernie and his men picked over the techniques of their craft.
-They practiced "sincere smiles" in front of mirrors - in later, more opulent practiced "firm handshakes" on each other.
+They practiced "sincere smiles" in front of mirrors - in later, more opulent days, training films were made on the finer points of smiling - and they practiced "firm handshakes" on each other.